-A Research Associate of the Belgian Fonds de la Recherche Scientifique--FNRS at IRIDIA, Université libre de Bruxelles.
+A Research Director of the Belgian Fonds de la Recherche Scientifique—FNRS at IRIDIA, Université libre de Bruxelles.

 Dr. Birattari co-authored more than 100 peer-reviewed scientific publications in the field of computational intelligence.
 His research interests focus on swarm intelligence, collective robotics, machine learning, and on the application of artificial intelligence techniques to the automatic design of algorithms.